 His dedication can be observed evidently in his curation of art pieces that celebrate the rich traditions and culture of the Palestinian people.
 Through his art, he skillfully conveys the essence of Palestinian culture using powerful symbolism, constantly standing up for the Palestinian voices under its occupation.

 Since the 1970s, Mansour has been courageously depicting the gruesome realities of the Palestinian people, denoting his own experiences of displacement and cultural uprootedness.
-Camel of Hardships or "Jamal al-Mahamel" heavily emphasizes the Palestinian struggle with the sharp imagery of the large sack the old guy carries on his back in the form of a dream.
+Camel of Hardships or "Jamal al-Mahamel" heavily emphasizes the Palestinian struggle with the sharp imagery of the large sack an old man is depicted carrying on his back in the form of a dream.

 During the Palestinian National Movement, Mansour with commandeer artists Vera Tamari, Tayseer Barakat, and Nabil Anani founded the New Visions Movement in 1987, which resisted the occupation using creative ways and utilization of local materials such as coffee, henna, and clay to create art.
-Contributing significantly to the artistic movement in Palestine, Mansour also co-founded Al-Wasiti Arts Center in Jerusalem to shed recognition for Palestinian artists in exile.
+Contributing significantly to the artistic movement in Palestine, Mansour also co-founded Al-Wasiti Arts Center in Jerusalem to shed the spotlight on Palestinian artists in exile.

 “Art helped and is still helping a kind of revival of Palestinian identity.
 And through art we helped in creating that…. creating symbols for Palestinian identity through art,” the artist expressed in an interview with Middle Way Society.